| Barry MacDonnell's

 Using the style in the current document: At this point you can either click Insert to insert the box in the document (once it is there, double click on the box to add text, etc.), or just click Close.

-Using the style in the future: WordPerfect should now remember these border styles for future use.
-You can then (e.g.) use Insert, Text Box and right-click the box to choose the new custom border, or you can use Insert, Graphics/Pictures, Custom Box and choose the new custom box from the pop up dialog.
+Using the style in the future: See Step 1a above.
+You can then (e.g.) use Insert, Text Box and right-click on the box to choose the new custom border, or you can use Insert, Graphics/Pictures, Custom Box and choose the new custom box from the pop up dialog.

 Want to create a vertical line to the left of a paragraph (outside the page margin) to draw attention to the text?
 (This is a something like the obverse of Example 2.)
 Create a single-border graphic style (by de-selecting the other borders as was done in Example 2 above) and instantly apply it to the selected paragraph with a keystroke, toolbar button, or menu selection.
 See also Footnote 4 for methods that use a macro to apply the border, which can be more convenient.
 [See also the macro that applies Brackets to chosen text.